-Lottery presents Celtics with a potential franchise player, but also an Isaiah Thomas-related dilemma
+The lottery-winning Celtics now face an Isaiah Thomas-related dilemma

 Draft Fultz, re-sign Thomas

 One is to renegotiate an extension with Thomas on the three-year anniversary of his current deal, July 12.
-That deal would run through 2021-22, and its total value would be in the range of $145 million.
+That new contract would run through 2021-22, and its total value would be in the range of $145 million.
 The roadblock here is that such a deal would require cap room, which the Celtics might not have if they sign Hayward.
 Free agency begins on July 1, and teams can officially sign players beginning July 6, so a deal with Hayward would likely have to be done before a restructuring of Thomas’ contract.
-In the other direction, a renegotiated deal for Thomas would impede Boston’s pursuit of Hayward this summer or of George next summer.
+In the other direction, a renegotiated deal for Thomas would impede Boston’s pursuit of Hayward this summer, or of George next summer.

 So why not wait until next summer and re-sign Thomas when his current contract expires?
 That’s the second option, and its the one that would allow Boston to maximize the talent on its roster in 2018 and 2019, and perhaps beyond.
-That’s because it could go over the cap to keep Thomas around.
+That’s because it could use Thomas’ Bird rights to go over the salary cap to keep him around.

 But this option poses its own problems.
-The Celtics would be giving a 5-foot-8 guard roughly $36 million per year through the 2022-23 season, during which Thomas will turn 34.
+The Celtics would be giving a 5-foot-9 guard roughly $36 million per year through the 2022-23 season, during which Thomas will turn 34.
 They would be tossing away any cap flexibility they still had for years to come, and limiting their options going forward.
 With Fultz on board, a plethora of young talent improving and more high draft picks to come, would that be a smart move?
 More on that in a bit.

 In the meantime, in 2017-18, Thomas, who has been overlooked his entire career, would be neither Boston’s point guard of the future nor one of its five highest-paid players.
 The Celtics would be specifically delaying his payday to hand a massive check to another big-name free agent.

 Thomas, after seeing the size of other contracts last summer, joked that the Celtics “better bring out the Brinks truck” when his contract negotiations rolled around.
-“They’re paying everybody else, I’ve got to get something,” Thomas said.
+“They’re paying everybody else, I’ve got to get something,” he said.
 If Boston came to him with anything less than the max, would he consider leaving?

 Boston’s front office must factor in all these scenarios and questions as it approaches the draft and free agency over the next two months.

-But maybe first it must consider its timetable.
-Drafting Fultz and intending to max out Thomas is, in a way, contradictory, in that doing so is neither committing to a win-now mentality nor maintaining a long view.
-Sticking with Thomas would hinder future growth.
+First, though, maybe the C’s must consider their timetable.

+In a way, drafting Fultz and intending to max out Thomas is contradictory.
+Doing so neither commits to a win-now mentality nor maintains a long view.
+Sticking with Thomas could hinder future growth.
 Drafting and keeping Fultz would mean hanging on to an asset that will be far more valuable on the court three, five or eight years from now.

-There’s nothing inherently wrong with planning for both the present and future, but straddling the line in a competition where the ultimate goal requires absolute superiority could see the Celtics come up short now and further down the road.
+There’s nothing inherently wrong with planning for both the present and future.
+But straddling the line in a competition where the ultimate goal requires absolute superiority could see the Celtics come up short both now and further down the road.

 So perhaps they should throw all their eggs in one basket.
 And if they choose the win-now basket, perhaps they should trade Fultz.